What is Theological Studies? [+ Degree Comparison]

 Theological Studies is much more than the study of a holy text like the Bible or the Quran.
-It is the systematic study of traditions, observation, and concepts of the divine and religious truths within a particular faith.
+It is the systematic study of traditions, observation, and concepts of a particular faith’s divine and religious truths.
 Areas of focus may include (but are not limited to):

 - Study and interpretation of scripture

 - Philosophy of faith